mikeshihyaolin/dataset_parsing/README.md

 [[video 1](https://youtu.be/dgS_X_bqhpM)] [[video 2](https://youtu.be/2Mk39D_Zyuw)] [[video 3](https://youtu.be/QRbjeIfjeyc)]  [[video 4](https://youtu.be/YEqsGvIn1tE)]

-## hand keypoint labels in the dataset
+## hand keypoint labels
 ![](img/hand_lm3d.png)
+keypoint 0 and 1 are ignored in my new labels

 ## Processed data
 If you do not want to download the original dataset and run any of my scripts, just download the results I have processed.